Data Wrangling Blocks

 Select which columns to pivot.
 These columns are transformed into two new columns: one containing the original column names (names_to parameter, default “name”) and another containing the values (values_to parameter, default “value”).
 Unselected columns remain as identifiers.

-The names_prefix option removes common prefixes from column names.
-The values_drop_na option removes rows where the value is NA.
+The “Show advanced options” section provides names_prefix (removes common prefixes from column names) and values_drop_na (removes rows where the value is NA).
 This is useful for reshaping time series data, survey responses, or preparing data for visualization.

 Pivot longer block interface